 Sending and receiving large files: it's something we all need to do from time to time.
 But using email poses problems because of the limits on the size of files that can be sent or received.

 To make files smaller without losing important data or quality means using compression software to create 'zipped' files.
 If you're willing to pay, then you can buy WinZip or WinRAR.
 While there are advantage of paying around £30 / $30 for these tools, you can most of their features for nothing.

 There are some fantastic free alternatives out there, the best of which you will find below.

-To compare these free alternatives to their commercial cousins, we created a 30MB folder full of PDF files and compressed it with each program.
+To compare these free alternatives to their paid-for cousins, we created a 30MB folder full of PDF files and compressed it with each program.
 Doing so with WinZip created a 26MB folder--still too big for most email services.
 WinRAR fared better, compressing the folder down to an impressive 14.3MB, which would get those files through anything but the most draconian mail restrictions.

 Having compression software on your PC is a must.
 If money were no object, we recommend WinRAR, as its compression abilities are very impressive.
 But, when considering only the free options, we opt for PeaZip, thanks to its strong security features and impressive compression options.
 Also consider Universal Extractor on hand for opening those rarer compression formats.

 For occasional compression, all of the free alternatives hold their own against the paid stalwarts, especially when you consider features such as secure deletion, strong encryption, and the ability to send files by chopping them up into sizes of your choosing.